 Knowledge is power

-Although these three disorders are rare, it’s important to know your family’s hearing health history and share it with your family physician as well as your hearing healthcare professional.
-And while the most common form of hearing loss, sensorineural, isn't genetic, be sure to let your medical professionals know if someone in your family has it, too.
-Sensorineural hearing loss, whether caused by excessive exposure to noise or simply age-related, can create communication problems between family, friends and coworkers.
+Although the above disorders are rare, it’s important to know your family’s hearing health history and share it with your family physician as well as your hearing healthcare professional.
 Untreated hearing loss can increase your risk for developing a variety of other health conditions, such as heart disease, diabetes, and dementia.
 Annual evaluations can detect changes in your hearing health and provide your medical professionals with the information they need to keep all members of your family hearing their best for years to come.

-To schedule a hearing test with a trusted hearing clinic, visit our consumer-reveiwed directory to find help near you.
+To schedule a hearing test with a trusted hearing clinic, visit our consumer-reviewed directory of hearing clinics to find a provider near you.